-7 questions K-12 leaders should ask about private lit fiber
+7 questions for K-12 leaders to ask about private lit fiber

 With the recent change in E-rate rules, providers of private lit fiber networks have begun targeting school districts with their solutions.
 These networks typically offer point-to-point connections with dedicated fiber-optic lines that don’t route through a shared network infrastructure.